MedSkillBuilder Logo

 How to Use This Practice Page

 Use this page as a quick review and practice guide.
 Start with common word parts, study the examples, then move into interactive medical terminology practice.
-This page works best when you actively quiz yourself instead of only reading.

 1. Review a small group of prefixes or suffixes.